Understanding and Managing Personal Stress Triggers: The Stress Compass Protocol

 January 3, 2026 · 12 min · 2349 words · Ojakee Team

-Losing a Board Game Without Melting Down: The First-Time Gap That Shapes Emotional Regulation
+Losing a Board Game Without Melting Down: Building Emotional Resilience in Children

 Last Tuesday, my 8-year-old burst into tears when his younger sister beat him at Candy Land.
 “This is SO unfair!” he wailed, sending game pieces flying across the floor.
 I knelt beside him and whispered, “Life-Ready Parenting means your child won’t face this for the first time at age 25—with rent due and no safety net.”
 In that moment, I realized we had a perfect opportunity to practice losing gracefully in a low-stakes environment. ...